Transitivity in wreath products with symmetric groups: Transitivity and association schemes

 \subsection{The general method}

 We now describe the method we use to connect transitive subsets to designs in an association scheme.
-The technique can be applied to any finite group $G$ acting on a set $\Omega$.
-The result is essentially that if the decomposition of the permutation character on $\Omega$ is known, then this decomposition gives rise to a characterisation of transitivity on $\Omega$ as a $T$-design in an association scheme.
-Let $G$ be a finite group acting on a set $\Omega$.
-We define the \emph{incidence matrix} of this action to be the matrix $M\in\CC(G,\Omega\times\Omega)$ given by
+The method can be applied to any finite group $G$ acting on a set~$\Omega$.
+The result is essentially that if the decomposition of the permutation character on~$\Omega$ is known, then this decomposition gives rise to a characterisation of transitivity on~$\Omega$ as a $T$-design in an association scheme.